sunfounder/10.1-touch-screen/docs/source/hardware_description.rst

 .. image:: img/inch3.png

-Power: Short press to switch ON/OFF(go into the sleep mode) the screen.Long press to power ON/OFF the device(Raspberry Pi).
+Power: Short press to switch ON/OFF(go into the sleep mode) the screen.
+Long press to power ON/OFF the device(Raspberry Pi).

 * B+: Increase screen brightness.
 * B-: Reduce screen brightness.